hotheodore/reptracker/README.md

 # RepTracker

-A wearable velocity-based training (VBT) device that tracks rep speed and count during weightlifting, and recommends optimal weight and rep targets for your next set — all delivered wirelessly to your phone via Bluetooth.
+A wearable velocity-based training (VBT) device that tracks rep speed and count during weightlifting, and recommends optimal weight and rep targets for your next set.
+Delivered wirelessly to your phone via Bluetooth.

 ---